NathanaelGandhi/rpi-nas/README.md

 3. Boot the Raspberry Pi
 Unmount the SD card and plug it into your Raspberry Pi.
 Connect your Raspberry Pi to your router.
 Plug it into power.

-4. Find the Pi IP address
+4. Find the IP address of your Raspberry Pi
 ```
 ping raspberrypi
 ```